erikenicole-20132017/Erik-Save-my-Data/README.md

 Maybe when I'm older I'll be able to subscribe to a program, and unsubscribe soon after.
 I will have learned the lesson: never upload files to easily formatted or defective flash drives, but to the hard disk i.e. the computer's memory.
 Sounds like a really good idea to me, don't you think?

+But I don't want to wait!
+I want to do it NOW, got it?!?

 This is very important, PLEASE HELP ME!!!

 If you have any ideas about free recovery programs, contact me (see email at the bottom of the page)